Federal Loans and Private Loans

 - $138,500 as a graduate/professional student

 Borrowers will be charged a loan fee.
 Loan fees will be deducted from the total amount borrowed.
-The student will receive a disclosure statement from the servicer with the amount of proceeds that have been disbursed and the applicable interest rate.
-Student Accounts Office will credit the amount received to the student's account.
+Student Accounts Office will credit the amount received to the student’s account.

-Federal Stafford Loan proceeds are disbursed electronically and credited to your account.
+Federal Direct Loan proceeds are disbursed electronically and credited to your account.

 The net amount of the student’s Federal Direct Loan will be credited to your account.
 If this, along with any other aid applied, results in a balance due to the University, the student must pay the difference. if your loan funds exceed the balance due the University, a check or direct deposit made payable to you will be available within 10 working days of the posting of the award in the Student Accounts Office.
 The refund is usually available within 10 days of the disbursement date.